-For the Health Care Spending Account:
+For the Health Care Spending Account (HCSA):

-- If you return to work in the same plan year in which your leave began, deductions of required beforetax contributions from your pay will automatically continue.
-Your total remaining amount will be prorated over the remaining pay cycles. - If you return to work from a paid disability leave in a different plan year than the one in which your leave began, deductions of required before-tax contributions from your pay will automatically continue, if you elected coverage at Annual Enrollment. - If you return from an unpaid disability leave or unpaid leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the Health Care Spending Account when you return from leave.
+- If you return to work from an unpaid leave of absence in the same plan year in which your leave began, before-tax contributions from your pay will automatically continue, and your total remaining amount will be prorated over the remaining pay cycles.
+If you return to work from a paid leave of absence in the same plan year, there is no interruption to your HCSA contributions while you are on a paid leave. - If you return to work from a paid or unpaid leave of absence of absence or a paid or unpaid disability leave in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the HCSA within 31 days of the date you return to work.